 If a disconnect or a meter/disconnect on the exterior of a building, at the point-of-entrance, is a NEC required Main Service Disconnect, then a four wire (on single-phase) or five wire (on three-phase) feeder cable is required.
+Per NEC 230.85 a service disconnect is required on the exterior of a one and two-family dwelling unit and accessible.
 The subsequent panel must be wired as a subpanel with the neutral and ground conductors separated.
 The Main Service Disconnect shall be listed as service equipment.
 As an example, the exterior Main Service Disconnect would be required if the distribution panel were a distance, greater than allowable (10 ft cable length), from the point-of-entrance.
 If the disconnect or meter/disconnect, on the exterior of the building, is not a NEC required Main Service Disconnect, then a four wire (on single-phase) or five wire (on three-phase) feeder cable, with the subsequent panel wired as a subpanel, is acceptable but not required.

 If the meter socket is on a pole and the pole is within 30 feet of the building where service is to be supplied, a breaker installed directly under the meter socket does can qualify as a disconnect.
-However if this distance is greater than 30 feet a breaker does not qualify as a disconnect.
+However, if this distance is greater than 30 feet a breaker does not qualify as a disconnect.